dsharew/responsive-miller-column/README.md

 The plugin also accepts any js object as far as it contains the required props.
 Here is a valid json object as example.
-Note: the lib does not accepts JSON string, if you have a json string you have to call ```JSON.parse(jsonString)``` to convert your json string into object.
+Note: the plugin does not accepts JSON string, if you have a json string you have to call ```JSON.parse(jsonString)``` to convert your json string into object.

 ```javascript
 	{